gabotronix/pxn-2119-msfs2020/README.md

 ![pxn2119_preset_manager](https://user-images.githubusercontent.com/9207205/91654131-028fc200-ead9-11ea-8033-e2629cbb9471.jpg)

 ## PXN-2119 Buttons and Axes
 The PXN-2119 has 16 buttons, 6 axes, and 2 POV hats.
-The Throttle base is connected to the Joystick base via a PS2 connector (KB/mouse connector from the olden days).
+The Throttle base is connected to the Joystick base via a PS/2 connector.
 Then, the Joystick base is connected to the PC via USB:

 ![pxn2119_control_labels](https://user-images.githubusercontent.com/9207205/91651736-d9643700-eac2-11ea-996f-206442c51563.jpg)